bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 18, 2020

-Distance: 14.0 km
+Distance: 14.0 km (8.7 mi)

-Cumulative Elevation Gain: 901 m
+Cumulative Elevation Gain: 901 m (2956 ft)

 Ever since our aborted trip up Lineham Ridge in 2004 because of snow conditions, Dinah and I have been meaning to return.
 I'm not talking about the scramble route to the summit described in More Scrambles in the Canadian Rockies.
 I'm referring to the hiking route in Kananaskis Country Trail Guide.
 It reaches a bump on the ridge 800 m before the summit.
 Continuing to the top means a difficult, exposed scramble which we didn't wish to do.

-From Lineham Creek trailhead, we followed the path as it rises and falls like a roller coaster until it descends to Lineham Creek.
+From Lineham Creek trailhead, we followed the path as it undulates like a roller coaster until it descends to Lineham Creek.
 Here the 2013 flood had rearranged the landscape.
-Comparing it to our 2004 track, almost 250 m of trail is missing.
+Comparing it to our 2004 track, almost 250 m of the trail is missing.
 Some of the trail loss may be due to a recent landslide, so fresh that leaves were still green on fallen trees.
 After getting through the slide, we crossed a stream and found a nascent trail leading to the main trail running up the ridge.

 After a brief but steep initial climb in the open, the trail gently climbs through the forest.
 Unencumbered by roots and rocks, it's a pleasant path, but after a couple of kilometres, the pleasantness wore thin and we yearned to be out of the trees.

 When we did break free of the trees, we weren't disappointed.
-The jagged, gray peaks on our right contrasted with the dark-green hills behind us.
+The jagged, gray peaks on our right contrasted with the dark green hills behind us.
 Ahead, the ridge ran to our objective, but it remained hidden until we got closer.

 We followed trails when we could find them, hiked through meadows and over rocks, and crossed a cornice before reaching a bump carpeted with yellow and blue wildflowers.
 Certainly we could have pushed on, but knowing we would eventually be stopped by an exposed ridge, we saw little point.
 And it was a fine viewpoint to stop for lunch before we began the trek back to our car.